Czech Pirc: Do you wish you could find a more reliable Black opening?

 The combination of possible queen-based attacks, e-file and b-file pawn pushes, and the strength of Black’s minor pieces combine to allow you to immediately take control of the center and give your pieces more space.
 By doing this, you automatically accumulate more strong squares in the most critical region of the board.

-Moreover, because of how much power you accumulate, you have more choice of how you want to play your game.
+Moreover, because of how much power you accumulate, you have more choice in how you want to play your game.
 Keep in mind that you should always be aware if you are overextending yourself in any part of the board.

 This variation of the Pirc allows you to move fluidly through White’s plans.
 Your pawn structure is very open to possible changes and your minor pieces have a decent amount of freedom in the path that they can take.